liyi5895/wbw-finetune-dataset-prep/README.md

 ## Features

 - Cleans up boilerplate text (promotions, subscriptions, etc.) from original files
-- Chunks articles to respect the max input length of the target model (e.g., LLaMA 3 8B)
+- Chunks articles to respect the max input length of the target model
 - Rewrites article chunks using the Claude API in one of three styles:
   - Study Notes
   - K-12 Student Essay Draft
   - English Learner Writing Exercise
 - Provides options for cleaning only, rewriting only, or both operations
+- Prepares fine-tuning datasets by:
+  - Splitting data into training and validation sets
+  - Creating prompt-completion pairs from original and rewritten content

 ## Requirements